 Yearn is a growing collection of DeFi services intended to act as a simple gateway for the broader DeFi ecosystem.
 YFI is purely and simply a governance token.
 Its holders are allowed to vote on decisions that affect Yearn.
 Its centerpiece is the ability to automatically invest user deposits in the highest-yielding place in the DeFi ecosystem, through Yearn Vaults.
 Yearn can also let people make stablecoin deposits straight to the highest-yielding lending platform available to earn competitive returns on stablecoins.

 UMA describes itself as a protocol for building synthetic assets.
 It aims to allow users to write self-enforcing smart contracts with economic guarantees.
 UMA is designed to power the financial innovations made possible by permissionless, public blockchains, like Ethereum.
 Using concepts borrowed from fiat financial derivatives, UMA defines an open-source protocol that allows any two counterparties to design and create their own financial contracts.
 But unlike traditional derivatives, UMA contracts are secured with economic incentives alone, making them self-enforcing and universally accessible.

-1. Get the Voyager App: Now available in Apple iTunes Store and Google Play Store, visit the store and search Voyager or click here to download now.
+1. Get the Voyager app: Now available in the Apple App Store and Google Play Store, visit the store and search Voyager or click here to download now.